Tracer1337/laravel-blog/.idea/idea.md

 * Implement isValid() method for validating files
 * Screen: tags -> Show all blogposts associated with tags
 * Assign user to assets
+* Refresh page buttons
+* Authentication failes when not reloading